serenacao/SALAD/design/concepts/Challenges/Challenges.md

 **actions**

-createChallenge(creator: User or Group, level: number, exercise: string, reps?: number, sets?: number, weight?: number, minutes?: number, frequency: number, duration: number)
+createChallenge(creator: User, level: number, exercise: string, reps?: number, sets?: number, weight?: number, minutes?: number, frequency: number, duration: number)

 **requires** level is an integer in \{1, 2, 3\}, reps and sets are positive integers if they exist, weight and minutes are positive numbers if they exist